camsys/OTP-ODRunner/README.md

 ## Running

 Use the --load flag to load the graph and run the CSV file through the system.
-Input file must be named OD_TEST.csv and exist in the current working directory (CWD), and have the columns as in the attached file (see test-data).
-Output will be placed in the CWD as "output.csv".
+Input file must be named OD_TEST.csv and exist in the graph root, and have the columns as in the attached file (see test-data).
+Output will be placed in the graph root as "output.csv".

 The "MODE" column is the OTP mode with which to run the request.